mcbegamerxx954/BuildLimitChanger/README.md

 # BuildLimitChanger

-A mod to change the build limits of dimensions in Minecraft.
+A mod to change the build limits of dimensions in Minecraft Bedrock Edition.

 ---